You get married. You’re madly in love. You just know it will last forever.

 Then one day you dare to open one of his credit card bills.
 And your world starts spinning.

-Charges while he was out of town.
+There are charges while he was out of town.
 To clothing stores for women.

 You pick up the phone and call one of them.
 And ask what you purchased, as though you’re having a problem understanding the charges on the bill.